chadohta/hue-controller/README.md

 # Philips Hue Desktop Controller

-A Graphical User Interface (GUI) that allows you to control Philips Hue light bulbs from your laptop/desktop.
+An application that allows you to control Philips Hue light bulbs from your laptop/desktop.

 The primary way to control Philips Hue light bulbs is through their mobile app.